 |IDCO: Processing Single-Family Applications for Building Permits and Planning Entitlements from March 18 through March 31, 2015.|

 |The General Plan: Burbank2035|

 |California High Speed Rail Project|

-The Planning and Transportation Division provides policy recommendations regarding the long-term growth of the community and guides development and mobility through administration of the City’s plans and codes.
+The Planning Division provides policy recommendations regarding the long-term growth of the community and guides development and mobility through administration of the City’s plans and codes.
 We are committed to proactive, community-based planning, and to a livable, sustainable community.

-Our mission is to provide education, information, recommendation, and leadership to residents, businesses, and decision makers so that Burbank can sustain a high quality of life characterized by choices in housing and transportation, efficient use of public infrastructure, distinctive community character, and active public participation.
+Our mission is to provide education, information, recommendation, and leadership to residents, businesses, and decision-makers so that Burbank can sustain a high quality of life characterized by choices in housing and transportation, efficient use of public infrastructure, distinctive community character, and active public participation.